specktakel/hierarchical_nu/examples/simulate_and_fit.md

 sim.save("output/test_sim_file.h5")
 ```

 We can visualise the simulation results to check that nothing weird is happening.
-For the default settings in this notebook, you should see around ~90 simulated events with a clear source in the centre of the sky.
+For the default settings in this notebook, you should see around ~ simulated events with a clear source in the centre of the sky.
+The source events are shown in red, diffuse background in blue at atmospheric events in green.
+The size of the event circles reflects their angular uncertainty (for track events this is exaggerated to make them visible).

 ```python
 fig, ax = sim.show_spectrum()